-2.1 Qantas operates six B747-400 return services per week between Sydney and Johannesburg, up from five weekly services at the time of the previous Commission review.
-Qantas noted that it will add a seventh weekly service between Sydney and Johannesburg in September 2010.

-2.2 SAA operates daily A340-600 return services per week between Johannesburg and Perth.
-At the time of the previous review, SAA was operating five services per week and with smaller capacity A340-200 and A340-300 aircraft than the A340-600 planes now been used.

-2.3 Under the code share agreement between the two carriers, SAA purchases a block of seats on each Qantas service.
+- 2.1 Qantas operates daily B747-400 return services per week between Sydney and Johannesburg, up from five weekly services at the time of the previous Commission review.
+Qantas added its seventh weekly service between Sydney and Johannesburg in September 2010. - 2.2 SAA operates daily A340-600 return services per week between Johannesburg and Perth.
+At the time of the previous review, SAA was operating five services per week and with smaller capacity A340-200 and A340-300 aircraft than the A340-600 planes now been used. - 2.3 Under the code share agreement between the two carriers, SAA purchases a block of seats on each Qantas service.
 SAA cannot hand back these seats to Qantas, making the arrangement a "hard block" agreement.
-Similarly Qantas buys hard blocks of seats on each SAA service Qantas service.

-2.4 V Australia operates twice weekly B777-300ER services between Melbourne and Johannesburg.
-The carrier plans to add a third weekly service in December 2010.
-It has a capacity allocation from the Commission enabling it to operate a total of five services per week.

-2.5 A number of third-country airlines operate between Australia and South Africa via their home nations.
+Similarly Qantas buys hard blocks of seats on each SAA service. - V Australia operates twice weekly B777-300ER services between Melbourne and Johannesburg.
+The carrier had planned to add a third weekly service in December 2010 but has announced that it will withdraw from the route in February 2011. - 2.5 A number of third-country airlines operate between Australia and South Africa via their home nations.
 These airlines include Singapore Airlines, Emirates, Etihad, Thai Airways, Malaysian Airlines, Cathay Pacific and Air Mauritius.